-Beverly Phillips White, PsyD received her doctorate in clinical psychology from the
+Beverly Phillips White, PsyD received her doctorate in clinical psychology from Philadelphia

-Philadelphia College of Osteopathic Medicine, and she returned to join our core faculty
+College of Osteopathic Medicine, and she returned to join our core faculty in November

 Dr. White completed her undergraduate studies in psychology and sociology at Connecticut College for Women.
 She pursued graduate studies in social sciences and social work at Hunter College in New York.
 Dr. White has also had formal and extensive postgraduate coursework through her previous background in leadership and organizational development in the science and application of social psychology and, over a 13-year period, she studied social psychology internationally in several different countries including Japan, Germany, England, France, Italy, Mexico, Taiwan and Korea.